 Anker Vertical USB Mouse:

 This mouse is the recumbent bike of input devices.
-It looks weird but works great.
+It looks weird, but works great for editing and general computing use.

-Recording remotely over Skype is very challenging because there are so many variables, including unreliable call quality and poor remote studio conditions.
-It’s a topic that deserves its own page, but for now, here is the setup that we use and recommend.
+Recording remotely over Skype is very challenging because there are so many variables, including unreliable connection quality and unknown or poor remote studio conditions.
+It’s a topic that deserves its own article, but for now, here is the setup that we use and recommend.

 Call Recorder app (Mac only):

 This is a fantastic little app that works within the Skype app.
 It allows you to easily record audio and even video of Skype calls.
-It comes with a handy set of drag and drop tools that will let you split the two sides of a call into separate tracks.
+It comes with a handy set of drag and drop tools that will let you split the two sides of a call into separate tracks and convert the files into various formats.

-The same company also makes an app for FaceTime, but we primarily use Skype.
-We have no recommendation for a PC-based app.
+The same company also makes an app for FaceTime, but we primarily use Skype, as it is more widely used than FaceTime.
+We have no recommendation for a PC-based recording app.

 XLR to USB adapter: